 - Witnesses must be over 18 years old (do not let a minor witness your Will).

-- Do firstly, sign your name at the bottom of each page except the final page (your witnesses aren’t required to do so).
+- Do sign your name at the bottom of each page first (except the final page).
+Your witnesses aren’t required to do this.

 - Do where indicated write the date clearly in full, including the year. e.g. 12th day of January 2014, on the final page.